 What Are the Warning Signs?

-Not all moles are dangerous, but knowing what to look for can save your life.
+Some moles and pigmented lesions are not dangerous, but some can be early indicators of skin cancer.
+That’s why you should keep an eye on your skin for changes.
 Dr. Holly recommends using the ABCDE rule to monitor moles and pigmented spots:

-- A – Asymmetry: One half doesn’t match the other
+- A – Asymmetry: One half of the mole doesn't match the other

-- B – Border: Irregular, ragged, or blurred edges
+- B – Border: The edges are uneven, blurred, or ragged

-- D – Diameter Larger than a pencil eraser
+- D – Diameter The mole is bigger than 6mm (about the size of a pencil eraser)

-- E – Evolving: Any changes in size, shape, color, or behavior
+- E – Evolving: The mole changes shape, size, color, or behavior over time

 Other red flags include: